tobiasbriones/blog/swe/cs/fp/domain/design/research/comparison/relating-an-mit-symmetry-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- This file is part of https://github.com/tobiasbriones/blog -->

-# ML Dataset Symmetry: Relating an MIT Approach to my Recent Type System Work on Removing Redundancy
+# Relating an MIT Symmetry Approach to my Recent Type System Work on Removing Redundancy

 In domain optimization, pattern detection, like symmetries, with functional programming reduces complexity.
 I relate math concepts from my last works in FP